 Whatever you do, don’t ruin a great beard with a bad neckline.
 Know how to line up your beard and neckline and then go from there.

 It’s pretty simple: stack your middle and index fingers just above your Adam’s apple.
-Just above that should be your neckline.
+Just above that should be the line where your neck beard ends.
 But, again, everyone’s fingers vary in width, so one finger for you may equal two fingers for someone else.
+However, this can give you a pretty decent idea of where the outline should be so that your beard doesn’t look unnaturally trimmed.

 When it’s time to shave, you simply shave off everything below the neckline you’ve created with the double chin method.
 And, by all means, lift your chin to rid yourself of that second chin as soon as you’re done.